 What is the development cycle for Instructure products?

 High-level product priorities (roadmap) for Instructure products are reviewed and updated every month.
 At any time in this cycle, the roadmap contains numerous priorities that move fluidly through the process of development.

 During the Discover phase, the Product team concentrates on understanding the basic needs of users that drive their behaviors.
 By studying people's actions and asking questions about what they are trying to accomplish, the team hopes to understand the basic goals of the people using the software.
 Once they have an understanding of these basic needs they can define, at a minimum, what functionality the software must provide.
 Then the task of creating the software is broken down into as many discrete tasks as possible and a plan is developed to deliver benefits to the users in a series of stages rather than making them wait until all development is completed.
 Learn more about this process in the Methodology section below.

 - Review community content (ideas, discussions, questions, CanvasLive sessions, etc.)

 - Collect feedback from Customer Success Managers (CSMs)

-Any themes related to features being released in the next three months are included in the Product Roadmap.
+In the Product Roadmap, any idea conversations relating to priorities being released in the next three months are included with the roadmap content.

 During the Design stage, all possible solutions are explored and evaluated.
-Think of this stage as developing a proof of concept.
+Sometimes the right solution is obvious and narrowed to a few options, relying on customer feedback to get to the best solution.
+Think of this stage like developing a proof of concept.